ndlopes-github/RailwayOptSitePos/README.md

 + A CSV file reflecting the optimal facility selection  saved at  data/sims directory.

 + An incremental table  with the summary of the optimal solutions saved at data/exp_pro/table.txt and data/exp_pro/raw_table.csv.

+## Real World Data (see Section 3.1):

+Follow the steps of the Simulated Data replacing the command in 1. by :

+      $julia scripts/model_solvit.jl

 # Contributing